Research Associate Visa Sponsorship Jobs in Texas

 Which companies sponsor visas for research associates in Texas?

 Academic medical centers and universities are among the most active sponsors for research associate roles in Texas.
-UT Southwestern Medical Center, MD Anderson Cancer Center, Baylor College of Medicine, Texas A&M University, and UT Austin regularly file H-1B petitions for research positions.
+UT Southwestern Medical Center, MD Anderson Cancer Center, Baylor College of Medicine, Texas A&M University, and UT Austin regularly file H-1B visa petitions for research positions.
 Pharmaceutical and biotech firms with Texas operations, including those in the Texas Medical Center in Houston, also sponsor research staff.

 Which visa types are most common for research associate roles in Texas?